pcaversaccio/hardhat-project-template-ts/README.md

 ## Using a Ledger Hardware Wallet

 This template implements the [`hardhat-ledger`](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ledger) plugin.
-In the `.env` file, place your Ledger accounts in the `LEDGER_ACCOUNT` variable.
+In the `.env` file, place your Ledger account in the `LEDGER_ACCOUNT` variable.

 ## Using the Truffle Dashboard